 Tewkesbury Abbey has been at the centre of the town's history for centuries and continues to play an important spiritual and secular role today.Read more

 The Battle of Tewkesbury was fought on Saturday May 4th 1471 over fields on the south of the town.
 Thanks to contemporary accounts, the place and course of the battle can be traced with some certainty.
 Field names like ‘The Bloody Meadow’ help.

 Much of the battlefield remains open and undeveloped.
 Luckily, the area which remains includes the most significant areas, where the Yorkists took the initiative with ‘right a sharp shower of arrows and shot of guns’, and where Richard Duke of Gloucester’s division attacked Edmund Duke of Somerset.

-A waymarked route takes you through the key areas, and a battle trail leaflet is available from the Tourist Information Centre, which helps to explain the significance of the various areas.
+A waymarked 45 minute walking route takes you through the key areas.
+Information panels are dotted along the route and will help explain the significance of the various locations.